MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 If you don't yet have an external table for your continuous export, [Create an Azure Storage external tables](../external-tables-azurestorage-azuredatalake.md) or [Create an SQL Server external tables](../external-sql-tables.md).

-## 2 - Configure the managed identity for your cluster
+## 2 - Create the managed identity

 [Add a system-assigned identity](../../../configure-managed-identities-cluster.md#add-a-system-assigned-identity) or [Add a user-assigned identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity) for your cluster.

-An Azure Data Explorer cluster can only have one system-assigned identity.
+An Azure Data Explorer cluster can only have one system-assigned managed identity.
 This identity is tied to your cluster and deleted if your resource is deleted.
-On the other hand, a user-assigned identity is a standalone Azure resource, and multiple of these identities can be assigned to your cluster.
+On the other hand, a user-assigned managed identity is a standalone Azure resource, and multiple of these identities can be assigned to your cluster.

 ## 2 - Set the managed identity policy